-If this is how things really work, then the question is: how can you break free from the system’s inefficiencies and protocols, learn the skills you really need to know (no fluff), proof that you can perform essential tasks on real world equipment and avoid being filtered by “requirements” without wasting money on paper certs?
+If this is how things really work, then the question is: how can you break free from the system’s inefficiencies and protocols, learn the skills you really need to know (no fluff), proof that you can perform essential tasks in real world equipment and avoid being filtered by “requirements” without wasting money on paper certs?
 The answer is quite simple.
-All you need to do is get the best entry/associate level certification in the world.
+All you need to do is get the best entry/associate-level certification in the world.

 If this is the case, then why not just learn to do all these things on your own?
 After all, there are several things you can do to gain skills such as building your own PC from scratch, working on your own labs using free software online, or even offering help to your friends and family with their devices.
 You’ll probably have trouble understanding the essentials of networking (but you can read a book for that) and learning how all the components of a network work together, and you would still run the risk of being filtered by the system since you wouldn’t have a title.
 But, you’ll gain the most valuable asset in IT (or in any other industry): hands-on experience.

-There is a way of acquiring all this knowledge, skills and experience while also gaining one of those coveted fancy titles that can get you through the first filter.
+There is a way of acquiring all this knowledge, skills, and experience while also gaining one of those coveted fancy titles that can get you through the first filter.
 I’m talking about an award that incorporates all of this together using a hybrid model between online and in-person methods.
-This ideal award doesn’t only give you key foundational knowledge of IT, but it provides you with an understanding of all main areas of networking from routing and switching to cloud to voice over IP.
-Want to learn about it?
-That’s what I thought.
+This ideal award doesn’t only give you a key foundational knowledge of IT, but it provides you with an understanding of all main areas of networking from routing and switching to cloud to voice over IP.

 An FSNA understands networking essentials, routing, switching, voice over IP, cloud, automation, wireless, cyber security, data center, and how it all works together.
 They also have advanced skills such as configuring private WAN to VPN failover for disaster recovery.
 This is exactly what companies are looking for!

-But not only that, the award is structured in such a way that by the time you earn the title you’ll have many ways to proof your ability to anyone.
+But not only that, the award is structured in such a way that by the time you earn the title you’ll have many ways to prove your ability to anyone.
 Whether it is by showing your full-stack networking project, speaking with authority about the latest trends and about how the IT industry works or performing specific tasks on real equipment.

-There’s no reason for you or the people you care about, to spend their time, effort and money trying to pursue their goals the traditional way when there are much better ways to go about it.
+There’s no reason for you or the people you care about, to spend their time, effort, and money trying to pursue their goals the traditional way when there are much better ways to go about it.
 The IT industry is full of opportunities for people who are willing to learn and are motivated to level up.
 Now, I must admit there might be many people who fit this description and possess multiple certs and awards as well.
 So, the real question is: how do you differentiate yourself from the pack?
 If you want to break the 6 figure salary mark in an IT job you love, click here to apply to the Zero to Engineer program now.

 What are you doing to differentiate yourself from everybody else?